axkirillov/gh-copr/README.md

 https://github.com/AaronMoat/gh-reviews

-I added a -a flag to list prs that need my review

 this needs fzf

 ```
 brew install fzf
 ```

+install with gh
 ```
 gh extension install axkirillov/gh-copr
 ```

-then
+then, to list checkout all PRs in a repo
 ```
 gh copr
 ```
-or to see prs that need your review
+or to list only prs that need your review
 ```
 gh copr -r
 ```